Showtrial (TV series)

-Showtrial is a British legal drama television series created by Ben Richards.
+Showtrial is a British legal drama anthology television series created by Ben Richards.
 The five-part first series aired on BBC One from October to November 2021 and starred Tracy Ifeachor and Céline Buckens.
 Two years later, it was announced that Showtrial had been developed into an anthology format and that a second series had been ordered, starring a new cast.
 That second series aired from October to November 2024 and starred Adeel Akhtar, Nathalie Armin, and Michael Socha.

 The first series received a mixed reception from critics.
 The writing, pace, and lack of subtlety received criticism from some reviewers; however, the format, dramatic scenes, and Buckens' acting were praised.
 Buckens was nominated for various accolades for her portrayal of Talitha Campbell, including the British Academy Television Award for Best Supporting Actress and the International Emmy Award for Best Actress.

 Synopsis

 Series 1

 Talitha Campbell, the arrogant daughter of a wealthy entrepreneur Sir Damian Campbell, is arrested following the disappearance of fellow student, Hannah Ellis, the hard-working daughter of a single mother.
 From Talitha's arrest to the jury's final verdict, Showtrial switches between both sides of the legal battle, as defence and prosecution fight for their version of what really happened to Hannah, and the truth about Talitha: was she falsely accused or is she a callous murderer?